 The District's educational facilities include two 9th-12th grade comprehensive high schools which serve approximately 1600 students; two middle level schools comprised of one 5th/6th grade intermediate school of between 700-800 students, and one 7th/8th middle school of between 600-700 students; and six elementary schools which serve almost 2100 students in grades K-4th.
 In addition, the District features the Lewis and Clark Career Center, a career and technical education program that serves juniors and seniors in the St. Charles County area and readies them for the workforce upon graduation, and the Success Campus, which is an alternative center.
-Additionally, the District will serve as the fiscal agent for the Center for Advanced Professional Studies (CAPS), which develops students with real-world, project-based learning strategies through collaborations with business and community partners.
-The program is a collaboration between our district and the Orchard Farm School District.
-The District also has a maintenance/transportation building, an administration building, a former school building used mainly for storage, and a newly developed early childhood center from the recently passed Proposition KIDS Bond Issue in April 2017.
+Additionally, the District serves as the fiscal agent for the Center for Advanced Professional Studies (CAPS), which develops students with real-world, project-based learning strategies through collaborations with business and community partners.
+The program is a collaboration between our district and other neighboring St. Charles County school districts.
+The District also has a maintenance/transportation building, an administration building, and a newly developed early childhood center from the recently passed Proposition KIDS Bond Issue in April 2017.

-From the \$47 million bond issue funds passed in 2017, the District will upgrade facilities throughout the district, significantly improve learning environments for all kids, preK-12th grade, and will open many doors of opportunity for our youngest students in what will truly be one of the best early childhood centers in the region.
+From the \$47 million bond issue funds passed in 2017, the District will upgrade facilities throughout the district, significantly improve learning environments for all kids, pre K-12th grade, and will open many doors of opportunity for our youngest students in what will truly be one of the best early childhood centers in the region.
 The chart below summarizes the projects included in the total authorized bond budget.